conditionals lesson hacks

 - Use comments in your code to remind yourself what each part does.
 For example,

-. - Test your code frequently.
+// Ask the player for a response. - Test your code frequently.
 After writing a few lines, run it to see if it works before adding more.